fabrica-land/fabrica-connectors/trust_agreement.md

    1. Discuss above defined terms further

-### 3. Trust Declaration
+### 3. Trust Creation

 1. At creation, the Grantor mints the NFT and attaches this Agreement to the NFT Metadata.
 Once minted, ownership records for the NFT will be kept by the Fabrica Smart Contract.
-After creation of the NFT, the Grantor deeds the Property into the Trust.
-At that point, legal and beneficial ownership of the Property will remain in the Trust, despite transfer of the NFT, until such time as the Trust is dissolved.
-The Beneficiary will be entitled to all rights related to the Property, as described more fully in [**section**].
+Once created, the Grantor will deed the Property into the Trust and attach the documents reflecting this Agreement and the property transfer to the NFT Metadata.
+At that point, the Beneficiary will be entitled to all rights related to the Property, as described more fully in [**section**].
-2. The Trustee and Beneficiary are authorized to execute any amendment or restatement of this Agreement in the manner provided in [**section**] so long as such amendment or restatement is not inconsistent with the provisions of this Agreement.
+2. Title to all of the assets of the Trust shall be vested in the Trust until the Trust dissolves; provided, however, that if the applicable laws of any jurisdiction require that title to any part of the assets of the Trust be vested in a party to the Trust, then title to that part of the assets of the Trust shall be vested in the Beneficiary to the extent so required, with such vested title remaining subject, however, to the assignment and transfer provisions of [**section**].
+Legal and beneficial ownership of the Property will remain in the Trust, despite transfer of the NFT, until such time as the Trust is dissolved.
-3. Title to all of the assets of the Trust shall be vested in the Trust until the Trust dissolves; provided, however, that if the applicable laws of any jurisdiction require that title to any part of the assets of the Trust be vested in a party to the Trust, then title to that part of the assets of the Trust shall be vested in the Beneficiary to the extent so required, with such vested title remaining subject, however, to the assignment and transfer provisions of [**section**].
+3. The Trustee and Beneficiary are authorized to execute any amendment or restatement of this Agreement in the manner provided in [**section**] so long as such amendment or restatement is not inconsistent with the provisions of this Agreement.
 4. The Trust is not intended to be, shall not be deemed to be, and shall not be treated as a general partnership, limited partnership, joint venture, corporation or joint stock company, and should for all purposes be considered revocable by the Beneficiary.

 ### 4. Contribution into trust / trust creation